Takashiidobe/notes/src/books/the-innovators-dilemma/_the-innovators-dilemma.md

       firm research the disruptive technology, without guard rails of the company at large.

-2. Small markets don\'t meet the growth needs of large companies.
+2. Small markets don't meet the growth needs of large companies.

     - Disruptive technologies often start out in small markets.
-    - This is fine for small companies, as a \$40MM company only needs
+    - This is fine for small companies, as a $40MM company only needs
-      \$8MM in profits to grow its company by 20%.
+      $8MM in profits to grow its company by 20%.
-    - A large company (\$4B) needs 400MM, so they would disregard this budding market as too small to compete in.
+    - A large company ($4B) needs 400MM, so they would disregard this budding market as too small to compete in.
     - This can be abetted by spinning off an org relative to the size of the market and having that org own its own growth metrics and compete against other companies trying to introduce the product to the mainstream.

-3. Markets that don\'t exist can\'t be analyzed.
+3. Markets that don't exist can't be analyzed.

     - Market research is critical in fueling sustained development, since the market trajectory is clear and the technology is well-known.
     - Market research fails to predict the growth of smaller markets, and this handicaps big companies.
-    - Companies with investors don\'t enter a market without hard data
-      \-- but this data is useless, since it fails to capture the potential future value of that market.
+    - Companies with investors don't enter a market without hard data -- but this data is useless, since it fails to capture the potential future value of that market.
     - To combat this, spin off an org, but allow it to remain autonomous and make decisions based on the market itself, rather than company wide goals.

-4. An organization\'s capabilities define its disabilities
+4. An organization's capabilities define its disabilities

     - An organization constitutes of its processes and its values.
       Processes and values are not readily transferrable, which means